 Bury the plant up to where it was in the container.
 Soak the soil thoroughly.
 Add more rich garden soil around the tree, if needed.

-Once your new Apricot tree is planted, it should grow quickly.
+Once your new Apricot tree is planted, it grows quickly.
 We recommend staking the tree in its first year of life.
 Strong winds can bend the young sapling, causing the trunk to grow at an angle.
 Really strong winds might even cause the tree to sway and damage roots.

 Fertilize plants in late winter-early spring, and again during the fruiting stage.